• Skip to primary navigation

 Instructions

-• Using a scoop or your hands, take about ¼ c dough and roll into a ball.
+• Using a scoop or your hands, take about ¼ cup dough and roll into a ball.
 Place on a baking mat OR parchment paper on a baking sheet.
 Repeat with remainder of the dough.
-Make sure there is at least 1.5-2 in between cookie dough balls.
-Bake at 350 degrees for 10-12 minutes.
-Or until cookies are just golden brown on the outside, but still soft to the touch.
+Make sure there is at least 1.5 inch between cookie dough balls.

 Notes